What is the Watson Ranch Specific Plan?

 - Venue for outdoor entertainment, in addition to other tourism and community uses

 The Specific Plan also includes the extension of Newell Drive another 1.2 miles beyond where it currently ends near Donaldson Way to the northern WRSP boundary and the extension of Rio Del Mar from Broadway Street (State Route 29) eastward to the Newell Drive extension.
 Both these improvements providing additional access in and through the City as an alternative to SR 29.

-The Public Hearing Draft of the Watson Ranch Specific Plan and the Mitigation Monitoring and Reporting Program (MMRP) are available for public review.
+The Watson Ranch Specific Plan as approved and the Mitigation Monitoring and Reporting Program (MMRP) are available for public review.
 The Draft and Final Watson Ranch Environmental Impact Reports (EIRs) are also available for public review.

 How did We Get Here?

 Following the submittal of the application in 2014, and over the following two years, the City conducted a series of meetings with the Steering Committee; held several community workshops; met with the Parks and Community Services Commission and Open Space Advisory Committee; and held numerous Planning Commission and City Council Study Sessions.
 The first Public Review Draft Specific Plan was completed in May – June 2016.
 A Draft Environmental Impact Report (DEIR) was completed and circulated for public comment on July 1, 2016.
 A comment hearing before the Planning Commission was held on July 28, 2016.
 The comment period of 45-days was extended twice in response to requests for extensions of time to comment.
 The ultimate close of the original public comment period was September 6, 2016.
 In January of 2017, the City Council held a study session on the project.
 This led to term sheet negotiations held over the following 9 – 12 months.
 On January 16, 2018, a term sheet was approved by the City Council.